-Raquel Leviss Responds To James Kennedy Cheating Rumors During ‘Vanderpump Rules’ Reunion, What Does She Say?
+Raquel Leviss Responds To James Kennedy Cheating Rumors During ‘Vanderpump Rules’ Reunion: What Does She Say?

-Raquel Leviss and James Kennedy were confronted about the ongoing rumors of his alleged infidelity during the reunion special for Vanderpump Rules Season 7 and surprisingly, Leviss admitted that she does have her doubts when it comes to Kennedy’s faithfulness.
+Raquel Leviss and James Kennedy were confronted about the ongoing rumors of his alleged infidelity during the reunion special for Vanderpump Rules Season 7.
+Surprisingly, Leviss admitted that she does have her doubts when it comes to Kennedy’s faithfulness.

 After Leviss questioned Lala Kent’s alleged confirmation of Kennedy’s supposed cheating by pointing out that Kent wasn’t actually present, Ariana Madix revealed that she was informed by the couple that they were embarking on a “fresh start” when she moved to Los Angeles.

-Andy Cohen then asked Leviss if she believed Kennedy wasn’t faithful prior to moving in with one another.
+Andy Cohen then asked Leviss if she believed that Kennedy wasn’t faithful to her prior to moving in with one another.

 “I think that James wasn’t completely faithful to me before we moved in together,” she admitted, according to a sneak peek shared by Bravo TV.

-As Madix pointed out, Leviss wasn’t living in Los Angeles for the majority of her relationship with Kennedy but, as fans have seen on Vanderpump Rules, she frequently visited the musician when she wasn’t modeling or studying to graduate college.
+As Madix pointed out, Leviss wasn’t living in Los Angeles during much of her relationship with Kennedy but, as fans have seen on Vanderpump Rules, she frequently visited the musician when she wasn’t modeling — or studying.

-After moving to Los Angeles last year, Leviss took on a bigger role on Vanderpump Rules and as the cast seemingly assembles for filming on Season 8, she appears to be headed for a full-time position.
-After all, she was recently given a waitressing gig at SUR Restaurant and over the weekend, she was in attendance during Scheana Marie’s birthday party, which typically kicks off each new season.
+After moving to Los Angeles last year, Leviss took on a bigger role on Vanderpump Rules.
+As the cast seemingly assembles for filming on Season 8, she appears to be headed for a full-time position.
+After all, she was recently given a waitressing gig at SUR Restaurant — and, over the weekend, she was in attendance during Scheana Marie’s birthday party, an event which typically kicks off each new season.

 View this post on Instagram